hmullins02/CS-499-ePortfolio/CATEGORY2README.md

 - Add the OpenGLSample.sln file to your new project folder.
 - Click on the OpenGLSample.sln file.
 - Ensure the solution platform is set to x86
 - From Source.cpp, click the “Start without Debugging” button to build and run the code.
 Pictures labeled "Display1" and "Display2" are examples of what will be shown on a successfuly run.
+(For PRE enhancement, see "Display3")